ETSU offers programs in:

 Sick leave is provided at the rate of one (1) day per month, and may accumulate to a total of not more than sixty (60) days for continuous service.
 Accumulated sick leave is forfeited if University service is contractually interrupted.
 Sick leave can only be used for bona fide illness which prevents the performance of professional duties and cannot be used for vacation, educational leave, or other personal purposes.
 It is the responsibility of the resident to notify the Program Director of illness which prohibits his/her attending to assigned duties.
 The Program Director has the right to demand verification of any alleged illness by a licensed physician.
 Residents are not paid for unused sick leave.

 All residents may receive up to 15 days annual leave per contract year.
-One-half of unused annual leave may be rolled over as annual leave to be used in the subsequent year.
+Unused vacation days may NOT be carried over from year to year.
 Residents are not paid for unused annual leave.

 Each Residency Training Program must comply with varying RRC/Board leave policies.
 Therefore, timing and duration of all annual leave must be approved by that residency Program Director.
 If institutional policies, noted above, conflict with those of a particular RRC/Board, then the RRC/Board policies will take precedence.